 - Manage your files, including copying files from a different environment.

-- Configure the environment, including PHP settings, production mode, live development mode, and more.
+- Configure the environment, including PHP settings, production mode, and more.

 - Clear the Varnish cache for the environment.